 The educational impact of catastrophic and chronic illness is immediate and can be long-lasting.
 St. Jude patients are generally well-served with classroom accommodations under a 504 Plan.
 Some patients may require more intensive services and supports under an Individual Educational Plan (IEP), such as related rehabilitation services.
 Because of diagnosis and the impact of treatment, our patients can qualify for an IEP under “Other Health Impairment.”
-If the student was served under an IEP or 504 Plan prior to treatment, the team should meet to make revisions if necessary.
-The patient may also need a health care plan.
-Closely tracking student progress is important as our patients often experience “late effects” and need support later on in their academic careers, as they move out from their treatment and as school demands increase.
+If the student was served under an IEP or 504 Plan prior to treatment, the school team should meet to make revisions if necessary.
+The studeny may also need a health care plan.
+Closely tracking student progress is important as our patients may experience “late effects” and need support later in their academic careers, as they move out from their treatment and as school demands increase.

 Social Emotional Support

 Patients and families often have mixed emotions when they finish treatment or go back to school.
 Patients may experience separation anxiety (from their caregivers or St. Jude), effects of the medical condition, changes in body image, loss of control, and social isolation.
 Caregivers may feel the need to protect the patient and may be overwhelmed by medical demands.
 School staff may experience fear due to lack of medical knowledge or personal experience with cancer or other illnesses.
 Staff may be uncertain about their role in supporting the student or managing side effects in the classroom.